Vang Vieng Northern Laos, Laos Travel Guide

 Drink only Bottled water or water purified with a filter or tablets.
 Avoid ice unless you are certain of its source.
 Eat hot, cooked food.
 Avoid salads or peeled fruits unless you can wash them yourself with safe water.
 Carry Anti-diarrheal medication and oral rehydration salts.

 Mosquito-borne Diseases (Dengue Fever, Malaria): Dengue fever is present year-round.
 Malaria risk in Vang Vieng town is low, but higher in remote rural areas.
 Protect yourself by using Insect repellent with DEET (at least 30%) or picaridin.
-Wear long sleeves and pants, especially at dawn and dusk.
+Put on long-sleeved shirts and pants, particularly at sunrise and sunset.
 Sleep under mosquito nets if available.

 Sunburn & Heatstroke: The tropical sun is powerful.
 Use high-SPF Sunscreen (30+), wear a Wide-brimmed hat, and stay hydrated.
 Seek shade during peak sun hours (10 AM - 4 PM).